- Specifications

 - Calling external APIs (e.g., for data storage)

-- The output is standardized as an answer object, which can contain confirmation, error messages, or interaction options depending on the context.
+- The return is standardized as response object, which can contain confirmation, error messages or interaction options depending on the context.

-- If no account holder is given, it is added from the contract data
+- If no account holder is indicated, it is supplemented from contract data

 $this->input->newIBAN = str_replace(' ', '', $this->input->newIBAN);